kream404/spoof/docs/config.md

 ---

 ## Postprocessing
-A `postprocessing` block can be provided in the json config to allow you to upload files generated directly to an s3 location.
+A `postprocessing` block can be provided in the json config to allow you to upload files generated directly to an s3 location or seed a target database.
 In the future this will also support encryption.
 To authenticate the upload you must be authenticated against the destination account.
 This will allow the tool to leverage your token in `~/.aws/credentials`.
 A working example of the config block can be seen below.
 The file name will be concatenated to the location, landing in a directory at the given location.

 ```json
   "postprocess": {